-Now that you are deep breathing, let’s test your system with something simple, like a squat and a side plank. the squat tests movement and a side plank generates intra-abdominal pressure.
+Now that you are deep breathing, let’s test your system with something simple, like a squat and a side plank.
+The squat tests movement and a side plank generates intra-abdominal pressure.

-Recap: You are now deep breathing with pelvic floor coordination and you can maintain this system under the stress of exercise.
+Recap: You are now deep breathing with pelvic floor coordination, and you can maintain this system under the stress of exercise.
 Awesome!
 Now, let’s take it to the next level.

 What About Holding Your Breath?

-A 2012 study showed that holding a Valsalva did NOT harm the pelvic floor, but a bearing down or straining maneuver did.
+A 2012 study showed that holding a Valsalva maneuver did NOT harm the pelvic floor, but a bearing down or straining maneuver did.

 What does this tell us?
 Women who leak when they utilize a Valsalva during heavy lifting might not be performing a Valsalva correctly.
 They may be bearing down instead.

 If you have a pelvic muscle dysfunction, it’s important to be able to feel and understand the difference between a proper Valsalva and bearing down when you hold your breath.

 If you still find yourself leaking even after you know your diaphragm is coordinating with your pelvic floor and you are not bearing down, here are a few things to take a closer look at:

 Ability to Load Eccentrically.
-Do not underestimate the power of being able to lengthen and open your glutes, adductors and pelvic floor to create a strong contraction and proper leak free muscle firing!
+Do not underestimate the power of being able to lengthen and open your glutes, adductors and pelvic floor to create a strong contraction and proper leak-free muscle firing!
 Deep squatting is awesome.

 (1) Park H, Han D. The effect of the correlation between the contraction of the pelvic floor muscles and diaphragmatic motion during breathing.
 J Phys Ther Sci.
 2015 Jul;27(7)